SaqibAli47/SaqibAli47/README.md

 ## 🌟 Highlighted Projects

 - **AI-Spaces**: AI chatbot that helps securely upload documents, answers queries based on them, and generates a summary report with FastAPI and React.js Technology used.
-- **SearchLook**: Developed a comprehensive invoicing module for the new fields add with React JS and make the new services with mongoose and backend integrations with the Flask API.
+- **SearchLook**: Developed a comprehensive invoicing module for the new fields added with React JS and made the new services with Mongoose and backend integrations with the Flask API.
-- **WordPress Custom Plugin**: Built a custom WordPress plugin for the lab slip form related with the complete integrations and UI designs and Backend Integrations.
+- **WordPress Custom Plugin**: Built a custom WordPress plugin for the lab slip form related to the complete integrations and UI designs and Backend Integrations.

 <!--
 **SaqibAli47/SaqibAli47** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.